 - milestones anticipated to occur in the near future.
 Notable program activity includes, but is not limited to, program operations such as provider participation and education, health care delivery, benefits, eligibility, enrollment, beneficiary complaints, quality of care, access, state share of financing and pertinent legislative activity; - b) Identification of metrics and a plan to address improving demonstration participation and service utilization.
-This includes an assessment of the program's effectiveness with outreach and education to the targeted population and identification of areas for process improvement in administering this family plan demonstration successfully in accordance with the intended goals and objectives; - Quarterly unduplicated enrollment for demonstration enrollees (defined as any individual who obtains a covered family planning service through the demonstration) as required to evaluate compliance with the budget neutrality agreement; - d) Program outreach and education activities conducted and an assessment of the effectiveness of these outreach and education activities; - e) Program integrity and related audit activities, including an analysis of point-of-service eligibility procedures; and, - f) Grievances and appeals made by beneficiaries, providers, or the public and actions being taken to address any significant issues. - 30.
+This includes an assessment of the program's effectiveness with outreach and education to the targeted population and identification of areas for process improvement in administering this family plan demonstration successfully in accordance with the intended goals and objectives; - Quarterly unduplicated enrollment for demonstration enrollees (defined as any individual who obtains a covered family planning service through the demonstration) as required to evaluate compliance with the budget neutrality agreement; - d) Program outreach and education activities conducted and an assessment of the effectiveness of these outreach and education activities; - e) Program integrity and related audit activities, including an analysis of point-ofservice eligibility procedures; and, - f) Grievances and appeals made by beneficiaries, providers, or the public and actions being taken to address any significant issues. - 30.
 Quarterly Monitoring Calls.
-CMS and Florida will participate in quarterly conference calls following receipt of the quarterly/annual monitoring reports, unless CMS determines that more frequent calls are necessary to adequately monitor the demonstration.
+CMS and Florida will participate in periodic monitoring calls.
 The purpose of these calls is to discuss any significant actual or anticipated developments affecting the demonstration.
-Areas to be addressed include, but are not limited to, the state's progress with implementation of STC 18; significant program issues or changes related to health care delivery, enrollment trends, quality of care, access, benefits, anticipated or proposed changes in payment rates, audits, lawsuits, changes in state sources of funding for financing this demonstration, evaluation of the demonstration, or state legislative developments; and any demonstration amendments the state is considering submitting.
+Areas to be addressed include, but are not limited to, the state's progress with implementation of STC 18; significant program issues or changes related to health care delivery, enrollment trends, quality of care, access, benefits, anticipated or proposed changesin payment rates, audits, lawsuits, changes in state sources of funding for financing this demonstration, evaluation of the demonstration, or state legislative developments; and any demonstration amendments the state is considering submitting.
 CMS will update the state on any Florida Family Planning Waiver actions under review as well as federal policies and issues that may affect any aspect of the demonstration.
-Florida and CMS will jointly develop the agenda for the calls. - 31.
+Florida and CMS will jointly developthe agenda for the calls. - 31.
 Annual Monitoring Report.
-No later than 90 days following the end of each demonstration year, the state must submit an annual monitoring report that represents the status of the demonstration's various operational areas and any state analysis of program data collected for the demonstration year.
+No later than 90 days following the end of each demonstration year, the state must submit an Annual Monitoring Report that represents the status of the demonstration's various operational areas and any state analysis of program data collected for the demonstration year.
 As specified in STC 29, the state may combine its fourth quarter monitoring update with the annual progress summary for each demonstration year.
 The Annual Monitoring Report will include all elements required by 42 CFR §431.428 and should not direct readers to links outside the report.
 Additional links not referenced in the document may be listed in a reference/bibliography section.
-The state must submit the Annual Monitoring Report through CMS' designated system using the framework incorporated in these STCs as "Appendix A", which is subject to change as monitoring systems are developed and/or evolve, and will be provided in a structured manner that supports federal tracking and analysis.
+The state must submit the Annual Monitoring Report through CMS's designated system using the framework incorporated in these STCs as "Appendix A", which is subject to change as monitoring systems are developed and/or evolve, and will be provided in a structured manner that supports federal tracking and analysis.
 Each Annual Monitoring Report must minimally include the following: